FAQs

 New Hart’s Rules states that proof-editing ‘is a process whereby unedited material that is laid out in pages is corrected’.

-There is significant crossover between proof-editing and proofreading, but as the name suggests, proof-editing involves a greater number of changes being made.
-A document is likely to be proof-edited if it is in draft stage and proofread if it is a final version.
+There is significant crossover between proof-editing and proofreading, but as the name suggests, proof-editing involves ‘unedited material’, so a greater number of changes will be made to the text.
+The key difference is that a document will be proof-edited when it is mostly complete but is still being worked on.
+The final version will be proofread right before the document is published or printed.